Brazil’s Bolsonaro names 4th health minister during pandemic

 Marcelo Queiroga will replace Eduardo Pazuello, an active-duty army general with expertise in logistics who landed the position last May despite having no prior health experience.

-Earlier Monday, Pazuello acknowledged in a press conference that Bolsonaro aimed to replace him.
-The first candidate for the job, cardiologist Ludhmila Hajjar, rejected it.
+Queiroga said in a press conference in capital Brasilia on Tuesday that the COVID-19 policy he will implement “is of the Bolsonaro administration, not of the health minister.”

+“I came to work for Brazil and other ministers of the Bolsonaro administration.
+The president is very worried about the situation,” said Queiroga, who insisted he is against any lockdown measures.
+Some Brazilian cities are implementing restrictive shutdowns to halt the spread.

-Pazuello had presided over the healthy ministry for the longest period of the three pandemic ministers before Queiroga.
+Pazuello had presided over the health ministry for the longest period of the three pandemic ministers before Queiroga.
 The revolving door reflects the challenges for the government of Latin America’s largest nation to implement effective measures to control the virus’ spread — or even agree which measures are necessary.

+João Gabbardo, a former secretary-executive of the health ministry, said on Twitter that Queiroga will face the worst figures of the pandemic in Brazil when he takes over.

+“The record number of deaths today will be in a high scale.
+A suggestion; do not speak against a national lockdown,” said Gabbardo, who now works for the Sao Paulo state government.

 Pazuello’s two predecessors left the position amid disagreements with Bolsonaro, who criticized broad social distancing and supported the use of an unproven anti-malarial drug to treat the disease.
 He continues to hold those positions, despite health experts’ admonishments and studies showing the drug has no effect on COVID-19.